Tania Bryer: CNBC Meets: In the Press

 In 2011, Naomi Campbell showed Bryer her childhood home in Streatham, London.
 She also addressed her past aggressive behaviour, her five-year battle to overcome cocaine addiction and her close relationship with Nelson Mandela.

 In 2014, Matt Damon revealed to Bryer that he would be "open" to reprising the role of Jason Bourne.

 Damon talked about stardom, his upbringing and how meeting childhood friend Ben Affleck changed their lives.
 He spoke about the battles they had to overcome to make Good Will Hunting and how he felt when he won his Oscar.
 He also discussed why he chooses to keep his family out of the spotlight and how he copes with fame: "It kind of happens overnight and you're aware that the world is exactly the same as it was yesterday … It's a very surreal experience because you know intellectually that the world is the same, it's just never ever going to be the same for you."

 Richard Desmond told Bryer in 2011 that being described as "porn baron" or "porn king" was "inaccurate".
 He says: "Porn to me is illegal and we had magazines which were sold through WH Smith and John Menzies."
 Desmond called Rupert Murdoch both an "inspiration" and a "rival", but said he is not "the greatest manager" he has ever come across.
 Desmond also talked about launching celebrity magazine OK! in 1993 in a challenge to Hello!, which he claimed was "dull" and "out of touch" with the British public.
 Desmond said taking on Hello! was the "hardest thing" the company had ever done.
 He explained OK! overtook its rival with the help of Michael Jackson's baby, the death of Princess Diana and the Beckhams.

-Bryer was the last person to interview iconic hairdresser Vidal Sassoon before he died.
-In a highly personal and moving interview he spoke about his impoverished childhood, his years in a Jewish orphanage in the East End of London and candidly about how his mother could not afford to look after them during the Depression.
-Sassoon talked about how he revolutionised the hair industry in the 1960s, how he grew his global hair empire and how he overcame many tragedies including the death of his brother and his daughter, and how he was facing the biggest battle of his life overcoming leukaemia.
+Bryer was the last person to interview Vidal Sassoon.
+In a highly personal and moving interview he spoke about his childhood, his years in a Jewish orphanage in the East End of London and candidly about how his mother could not afford to look after them during the Depression.
+Sassoon talked about how he revolutionised the hair industry in the 1960s, how he grew his global hair empire and how he overcame many difficulties such as the death of his brother and his daughter, and how he was facing leukaemia.